o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes.md

 ```

 ### Step 4: Reflect the new node {#reflect-the-new-node}
-The final step is to reflect the new node, this step is only required once per Gem.
+The final step is to register and reflect the new node, this step is only required once per Gem.

-To do this, you need to add required registration function in your Gem [System Component](/docs/user-guide/programming/components/system-components/)
+To do this, you need to modify Gem [System Component](/docs/user-guide/programming/components/system-components/).
 In our example, it is named `MyGemSystemComponent.cpp` by default.

 1. Include auto-generated registry header file, and invoke `REGISTER_SCRIPTCANVAS_AUTOGEN` with sanitized Gem target name.